 Fat usually doesn’t return in the treated areas provided the patient doesn’t gain a significant amount of weight.
 Lesser weight gains will have fat that accumulates in untreated areas.

 In the first few days and weeks after liposuction, numbness, burning, bruising, and some bleeding may occur.
 Post-operative discomfort is typically minimal, and most patients are back to their normal routine within 1 week.
 However, it is important to expect swelling for up to 6 months after liposuction.
 As swelling progressively subsides, the final results from the procedure will be revealed.

-Associated Plastic Surgeons is located in Huntington Long Island.
-In our friendly practice, patients from the Long Island, Nassau & Suffolk County areas are provided with the extensive information they need to feel confident about their body contouring choices.
+Associated Plastic Surgeons & Consultants is located in Huntington, Long Island.
+At our friendly practice, patients are provided with the extensive information they need to feel confident about their body contouring choices.
 We are here to help you look and feel your best.
 Call (631) 423-1000 to schedule your consultation.